AllenNeuralDynamics/aind-data-schema/docs/base/core/quality_control.md

 **Q: What is a metric reference?**

 Metrics should include a `QCMetric.reference`.
-References are intended to be publicly accessible images, figures, combined figures with multiple panels, or videos that support the metric or provide information necessary for manual annotation of a metric's status.
+References are intended to be publicly accessible images, figures, multi-panel figures, and videos that support the metric or provide information necessary for manual annotation of a metric's status.

-See the AIND section for specifics about how references are rendered in the QC Portal.
+It's good practice to share a single multi-panel figure across multiple references to simplify viewing the QC metadata.

 **Q: What are the status options for metrics?**